warren-bank/fork-Xanado/README.md

 ## History

-While there are a number of freely accessible servers out there offering clones of the classic SCRABBLE® game, but I wanted a game I could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.
+While there are a number of freely accessible servers out there offering clones of the classic SCRABBLE® game,
+I wanted a game I
+could host on my own server, and experiment with different dictionaries, board layouts, tile sets, and rule combinations.
 And I wanted it to be completely free.
 The public servers I found didn't